forwardadvance/angular_unit_testing_components/README.md

 ## Exercise 1

+Open up the exercise 1 folder.
+Create a Dog directive and write a test for it.

+## Exercise 2

 Create a pirateStats component that renders information about the current pirate status.
 Unit test it to make sure it works.

 *Extension:* Create a pirateIsle component that renders a map of the pirate island.
 Unit test it to make sure it works.